 You can tell a lot from your hands – lines, crosses, stars, mounds, shape of your fingers and hands, whorls…These have meaning.
-Did you know you can discern gleam from someone’s hands?
+Did you know you can discern grief from someone’s hands?
 Over time, your hands also change and if you are working on a challenge, “progress” of your inner work shows up in your hands.
 Transforming grief is inner work that also shows up as an outer manifestation.

 Some people may say that a lack of time is stopping their inner work, which may be a daily practice of meditation, working with a therapist, doing The Work by Byron Katie, or some other form of self-inquiry.
 It is actually a lack of bandwidth of energy, not time.
 Do you remember those times you have several hours available for a project and zero energy?
 How do you feel this lack of energy?
 How do you address it?